crlandsc/Housing-Price-Predictions-Using-Machine-Learning/README.md

   - 0.5 per half bathroom

 ##### Total Area
-A new feature called 'Total Area' was engineered to account for the total suare footage of the home.
+A new feature called 'Total Area' was engineered to account for the total square footage of the home.
 This includes basement and above ground area.

 ##### Total Outside Amenity Area
 A new feature called 'Outside Amenity Area' was engineered to account for all outdoor amenity spaces.
 This included all types of porches as well.

 #### Polynomial Features
 Polynomial features were created to explore interactions between different features.
-The follow polynomial features were created:
+The following polynomial features were created:
 1. Overall quality vs total square footage
 1. Garage area vs how many cars fit within the garage
 1. Exterior quality vs exterior condition
-1. Basement features - baement quality, total basement area, basement condition, basement finish, basement exposure
+1. Basement features - basement quality, total basement area, basement condition, basement finish, basement exposure
 1. Number of fireplaces vs fireplace quality
 1. Masony area vs if the masonry is stone
 1. Year built vs remodeled